March Firmware Oppo Updates

 Streaming Dac Gear

-includes K03, high-end custom built Toshiba core i7 16 gigs wireworld silver cable, Itouch driving media center for full remote control anywhere on property and even via web to have music on when I get home
+includes K03, high-end custom built Toshiba core i7 16 gigs Wireworld Platinum USB cable, Ipad mini & Itouch driving media center 20 for full remote control anywhere on property and even via web to have music on when I get home

-Also can remote controll MX150 via web too.
+Also can remote control MX150 via web too.

 For living room and outside rear deck is connected to MX150 with (1)Parasound 5250 amp.
 Oppo 95 , Sony ES777, (2)PPPs,